This spot has been added by

 Kicker Rock (León Dormido – « the sleeping lion », in English) is a jagged rock that towers above San Cristóbal Island’s northern coast.
-It is one of the most symbolic landscapes of the Galápagos archipelago.
-This mythical diving site, well-known for its schools of hammerhead sharks, can also be explored from the surface using fins, mask, and a snorkel.
-Along the breathtaking sheer cliffs often shrouded in blue mist you might encounter green turtles, schools of angel fish, and various species of sharks.
+It is one of the most iconic sceneries in the Galápagos archipelago.
+This mythical diving site, well-known for its schools of hammerhead sharks, can also be snorkeled.
+Along the cliffs, you might encounter green turtles, schools of angelfish, and several species of sharks.

 Because the rock faces are practically vertical, the water level is very high around Kicker Rock (↕10-35m/32-115ft).

-Due to variable sea conditions, occasional limited visibility, and the depth of the spot, we do not recommend it for children and beginners.
+Due to variable sea conditions, limited visibility, and important depth, this spot is not recommended for children and beginners.

 Day-tours to Kicker Rock include lunch served aboard with fresh fruits and beverages.